dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 You often have a family of related types and an operation that needs specific behavior for each type.
-In an object-oriented language, the natural way to model that is by implementing each operation in ann instance method on its respective
+In an object-oriented language, the natural way to model that is by implementing each operation in an instance method on its respective
 type:

 ```dart